jpikel/Pavo_Adventure/file_handler/DataHandler.md

             item with action verb
             otherwise checks it against a room feature and the features action verb

-            returns the description as a string
+            returns object <- more variables added in the future {
+                    "description": string
+                }

         lookat(title = string, in_inventory = boolean)
             assumes the item has been checked against the players inventory